 What It Means If You See Uncaught ReferenceError: reb2b is not defined

-If you see the following error in your browser’s Console: Uncaught ReferenceError: reb2b is not defined
+If you see the following error in your browser’s Console: Uncaught ReferenceError: reb2b is not defined this means that the RB2B tracking script is either:

 Not installed on the page, or